amansingh1912/EDNAChallenge_HotelRevenue_Power-BI/README.md

 * First of all, I chose a color palette for the dashboard which included black, green, brown, orange and blue.

-## Dataset Applications in Power BI:
+# Dataset Applications of DAX in Power BI:

-I applied some DAX measures inside the dataset like DISTINCTCOUNT, SUM, CALCULATE, etc.
+I applied some DAX measures inside the dataset like DISTINCTCOUNT, SUM, CALCULATE measures to get the desired mathematical values in either percentages or whole numbers.

+# Visualization and parameters used:

+* From visualization point of view, I thought here to go with 3 paged dashboard with horizontal navigation panes containing 3 pages which are of "Agent Profile", "Guests Profile", "KPI Indicators".

+* In KPI indicators, I used 4 criteria here which are "Cancellations", "Lead Time", "Repeated Guests" and "Stays in Weeks and Weekends w.r.t to Reservation Date".
+It overall gave a nice picture in terms of various aspects like age categories, country, etc.

+* I used 4 filters in the report which were "Reservation Year", "Hotel Type", "Distribution Type" and "Customer Type" and used them as side pane.

 ## Key Insights and Recommendations from the Report: